Shreyanshjain1708/Shreyanshjain1708/README.md

-- 👋 Hi, I’m @Shreyanshjain1708
+- 👋 Hi, I’m Shreyansh Jain
-- 👀 I’m interested in Python
+- 👀 I’m interested in Machine Learning and Artificial Intelligence.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Deep Learning with Tensorflow
-- 💞️ I’m looking to collaborate on Data Analytics & SQL
+- 💞️ I’m looking to collaborate on Data Science projects.
 - 📫 How to reach me 17shreyanshj@gmail.com

 <!---